wakoliVotes/lingoken/README.md

 ## Installation

-To run the project locally, ensure you have [Node.js](https://nodejs.org/) installed, then run:
+To run the project locally, ensure [Node.js](https://nodejs.org/) is installed, then run:

 ```bash
 # Clone the repository